canonical/charms.reactive/2.0-proposal/RELATIONS.md

 which provides an interface implementation is a normal layer, but has to conform to a certain set of requirements.
-The layer must provide one or two files with specific paths, containing classes that implement both the provides and requires side of an interface, or the single peer interface impelmentation.
+The layer must provide one or two files with specific paths, containing classes that implement both the provides and requires side of an interface, or the single peer interface implementation.

 The files should be under the `reactive/relations/` directory, in a sub-directory named after the interface name (with dashes changed to